Machine Workshop

 Gluing is the step before finishing, where glue is applied to the joints for strength and stability.
 Timber glue comes in various types: polyvinyl acetate (PVA), polyurethane, cyanoacrylate, animal or hide, and epoxy.
 The main reason to glue your piece is to ensure that the joints are strong, stable, square and future-proof.

-The gluing process involves: selecting and sourcing the appropriate glue, preparing the glue-up, applying the glue, clamping the glued parts, waiting for the glue to dry, and cleaning off the glue.
+The gluing process involves: and the appropriate glue, the glue-up, the glue, the glued parts, waiting for the glue to dry, and off the glue.

 Selecting the glue